kpunith8/Links-and-Tutorials/React-Redux/React-Features.md

 - `componentDidCatch(error, info)` used  to catch errors in components.

+- `dangerouslySetInnerHTML` - to set html to JSX

 ## React Hooks - 16.8

 - Allows state management and life cycle management in functional components